washreve/hyp3-metadata-templates/GAMMA/RTC/README_RTC_GAMMA.txt

 The best DEM publicly available for each granule is used in the RTC process, so different granules may be processed using different source DEM layers.
 The resolution of the source DEM varies depending on the location of the granule.
 The DEM is clipped from the source layer to the size needed for full granule coverage, or to the extent of the available DEM source data if full coverage is not available.
 It is then resampled from the native DEM resolution to [SPACING] m for use in RTC processing.

-The DEM sources include the National Elevation Dataset (NED), the Shuttle Radar Topography Mission (SRTM), the Copernicus Land Monitoring Service EU-DEM (EUDEM), the Greenland Ice sheet Mapping Project DEM (GIMP), and the Reference Elevation Model of Antarctica DSM (REMA).
+The DEM sources include the National Elevation Dataset (NED) and the Shuttle Radar Topography Mission (SRTM).

 The source of the DEM for this particular product is [DEM], which has a native resolution of [RESA] arc seconds (about [RESM] meters).